-An ‘idea’ famine can be a scary situation.
-But, don’t panic.
-Running out of ideas is a very common occurrence for people involved in the business of writing.
 So, what can marketing professionals and content creators do when they hit writer’s block, especially when deadlines hang over them like the Sword of Damocles?
-Here are ten tips on how to get content ideas and keep moving ahead.
+Here are ten tips for getting creative content ideas and moving ahead.

 10 Ways to Come Up with Content Ideas